TycheSoftwares/arconix-shortcodes/readme.txt

 4. Unordered list styles

 == Changelog ==

+= 2.1.5 =
+* The documentation link on the page & post page was wrong.
+It has been redorected to correct link.

 = 2.1.4 =
 * Usage Tracking has been added in the plugin.
 It provides an option to allow tracking of the non-sensitive data of our plugin from the website.
 You can read more about it [here](https://www.tychesoftwares.com/docs/docs/shortcodes/usage-tracking/).